codacy/docs/docs/codacy-api/examples/uploading-dast-results.md

 To ensure the security of your web applications, Codacy allows you to upload DAST (dynamic application security testing) results from [Zed Attack Proxy (ZAP)](https://www.zaproxy.org/) directly to Codacy and monitor them as findings under [Security and risk management](../../organizations/managing-security-and-risk.md).

-## Uploading app scanning results to Codacy
+## Uploading results to Codacy

-1. Use ZAP ([Zed Attack Proxy](https://www.zaproxy.org/)) to perform dynamic app scanning on your application and generate a report in the [Traditional JSON format](https://www.zaproxy.org/docs/desktop/addons/report-generation/report-traditional-json/).
+1. Use ZAP ([Zed Attack Proxy](https://www.zaproxy.org/)) to perform DAST on your application and generate a report in the [Traditional JSON format](https://www.zaproxy.org/docs/desktop/addons/report-generation/report-traditional-json/).

     For details on generating reports in ZAP, refer to the [ZAP documentation](https://www.zaproxy.org/docs/).